dgraph-io/dgraph/wiki/content/graphql/custom/graphqlpm.md

 you want to execute while running a custom GraphQL query, and Dgraph's GraphQL API will execute that for you.

-DQL lets you build custom logic that goes beyond whta is possible with the current GraphQL CRUD API.
+DQL lets you build custom logic that goes beyond what is possible with the current GraphQL CRUD API.

 For example, lets say you had following schema: